bdelbosc/jqpoc/README.md

   rest.

-- If a job is in a TIMEDOUT state, the worker can check in an application-specific way the state of the job, and complete the state of the job with jobDone or jobFailure.
-The worker can also decide to process the job calling resumeJob:
+- If a job is in a TIMEDOUT state, the worker can check in an application-specific way the state of the job and choose to complete the state of the job using jobDone or jobFailure API.
+The worker can also decide to process the job:

        JobRef newJob = queue.resumeJob(job.getKey());